ndanielsen/data5/hw/hw4/readme.md

 ![Image](https://camo.githubusercontent.com/400202d86d7c3bed0e590cabe821ec7f2ce96dee/687474703a2f2f6d656469612e67697068792e636f6d2f6d656469612f31334842445434515354707665552f67697068792e676966)

+*I need to figure out how to graph this data*

 _So looking at the data, it seems there there are some errors in spelling of car make names the data for each type of vehicle, for example: chevroelt, toyouta, vokswagen   _